 - How can government, employers and educators increase the number of women and minorities in STEM fields?

 In order to determine the best job markets for STEM professionals, WalletHub compared the 100 most populated U.S. metropolitan statistical areas (MSAs) — metro area, for short — across three key dimensions, “Professional Opportunities”, “STEM-Friendliness” and “Quality of Life.”

 We evaluated those dimensions using 20 relevant metrics, which are listed below with their corresponding weights.
 Each metric was graded on a 100-point scale, with a score of 100 representing the most favorable conditions for STEM professionals.
 Data for metrics marked with an asterisk (*) were available only at the state level.

-Finally, we determined each metro area’s weighted average across all metrics to calculate its total score and used the resulting scores to rank-order our sample.
+Finally, we determined each metro area’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order our sample.

 Professional Opportunities – Total Points: 33.33